ipython/ipython-website/uninstall_issue.rst

 Normally this folder contains only HyperSpy related files.
 However, if you have customized the installation folder during the installation process this folder can contain other files that you do not want to delete.
-In the worst scenarios this folder can be your "My Documents", "Program Files" or even your drive "C:/" folder (!).
+In the worst scenarios this folder can be your "My Documents" or "Program Files".
 If that is your case *do not use the uninstaller* to uninstall HyperSpy and follow the following instructions instead to uninstall it.
 Failing to do this will cause the uninstaller to delete *all the files* in the installation folder, not only the HyperSpy related ones.

 Uninstalling HyperSpy 0.6 if your installation is affected
 ----------------------------------------------------------